 When would this rule go into effect?

 The FTC is currently accepting public comments on the proposed rule, which can be submitted here.
-The comment period will remain open until March 10, 2023.
+The FTC voted to extend the public comment period until April 19, 2023.
+The original deadline for submitting comments was March 20.
 Once the comment period is closed, the FTC will review the comments and make any changes they deem necessary, then move to make the rule final.
 If the rule is finalized, it will go into effect 180 days after the final version is published.

 Is the rule expected to face legal challenges?